Kateryna Liaskovska

 That's functional.

-The AI editor provides instant grammar correction which results in polished writing that makes your content sound confident.
+The AI editor provides instant grammar correction, so your writing stays polished and your content sounds confident.

-The first statement describes a functional aspect but the second statement connects grammar correction to an emotional response of confidence.
+The first statement describes a function, but the second connects grammar correction to an emotional response-confidence.

-The emotional connection between features and feelings creates trust which leads to better customer retention.
+Connecting features to feelings builds trust, which leads to better customer retention.

 Calibrate voice

-AI tools can duplicate speech patterns yet they lack the ability to detect emotional states which humans experience.
-The tone of your audience responds to depends on their professional background because corporate audiences need clear and authoritative content but consumer-focused audiences require empathetic and warm communication.
+AI tools can duplicate speech patterns, but they can't detect the emotional states humans experience.
+The tone your audience responds to depends on their professional background-corporate audiences need clear, authoritative content, while consumer audiences need empathetic, warm communication.

-• Include specific voice directions in your request by specifying "friendly but professional" and "insightful and concise."
+• Include specific voice directions in your request, like "friendly but professional" or "insightful and concise."

-• The system requires additional information about its target audience through specific details about their demographics and psychological characteristics.
+• Give the system more information about your target audience-demographics and psychological characteristics.

-• The review process for tone drift should be performed after AI generation to detect areas where the content sounds too formal or flat or salesy.
+• Review for tone drift after AI generation to catch areas where content sounds too formal, flat, or salesy.

-The best AI-generated content resembles human-written content because it maintains your personal voice at scale.
+The best AI-generated content feels human-written because it maintains your personal voice at scale.

 Test with real people

-Human feedback stands as the only substitute for algorithmic evaluation.
+Human feedback is the only substitute for algorithmic evaluation.

-Share your finished work with colleagues and clients before publication to obtain their feedback.
-The evaluation process includes two essential questions which help determine the quality of your work.
+Share your finished work with colleagues and clients before publication to get their feedback.
+The evaluation process includes two essential questions that help determine quality.

 "Does this sound natural?"